-Chapters 4 and 5 above have shown you how you can make your searches more precise by either selecting a limited search scope or by refining your search terms with advanced operators before you submit your query.
-In this chapter we will discuss on how you can filter and reorder your results after a query has been executed.
+Chapters 4 and 5 have shown you how you can make your searches more precise by either selecting a limited search scope or by refining your search terms with advanced operators before you submit your query.
+In this chapter we will discuss how you can filter and reorder your results after a query has been executed.

 Filtering search results

 Whenever you execute a search on the Portal, you can use the facets shown on the right-hand side of your screen to filter your results according to one or several dimensions.

 For instance, the screenshot below shows you the result-set for a search with the keyword Gestapo across all archival descriptions:

 As you can see filters for the following dimensions are available: language of description, country, holding institution and structure.
 You can apply one or several filters to customise this result-set to your needs.
 If, for instance, you are interested in archival holdings dealing with the Gestapo that are located in Israel and written in either German or English, you can easily accomplish this by clicking on the relevant links in the list of filters:

 Filtering can be changed at will: Once you have applied a set of filters, you can remove one or several of the applied filters again, or apply additional filters, until you are satisfied with the results.

 Different facets are available for different search scopes as follows:

 - Language of description: only return descriptions written in the specified language(s).

 - Item type: only return descriptions of a certain type (i.e. country reports, archival institutions, archival descriptions).